PTSS pilot for passengers

 This section provides information and guidance for passengers about the PTSS pilot.

-The PTSS pilot aims to test the new PTSS system before it is fully rolled out by March 2025.
-The initial 2-week pilot will run from Monday 2 to Friday 13 December 2024 (inclusive).
-Expansion of PTSS is expected to commence from late January 2025.
+The PTSS pilot aims to help the Department of Transport (DoT) test the new PTSS system before it is fully rolled out by 1 March 2025.

-Your PTSS pilot card will include the following details:
+Your PTSS card

 What will happen on a pilot journey